Breeding-Insight/bi-api/README.md

 There are three options to specify these environmental variables:
 1) Specify environmental variables in your system (this is what our docker build does)
 2) Specify environmental variables in your IntelliJ run configuration (recommended).
-3) Edit the files above directly and replace the placeholders the environment variable placeholders with actual values.
+3) Edit the files above directly and replace the placeholders with actual values.

 See the .env file in the project's root directory for a list of environmental variables you will need to specify.
 NOTES: